-Fire officials battle rumors along with raging wildfires
+Officials battle online misinformation along with wildfires

 However, Ashland Deputy Police Chief Art LeCours confirmed to the AP that the case has “no connection whatsoever to antifa.”

-The Jackson County Sheriff’s Office has launched an investigation into the fires, but no arrests have been made and there is no evidence at this point of a coordinated effort, spokesman Mike Moran said.
+The Jackson County Sheriff’s Office hasn’t made any arrests and its investigation shows no evidence at this point of a coordinated effort, spokesman Mike Moran said.

 “These investigations take time,” he said.
 “They’re intense.
 They’re fast moving.
 And so people ought to consider: ‘Does this even make sense?’
 They should question anything they see in a social media setting.”